Towards Double Parton Distributions from First Principles using Large Momentum Effective Theory: Quasi-PDFs, TMDs, and LaMET

 Note that, because of the finite length $\tilde{\eta}$ of the Wilson lines, the quasi-soft function is rapidity finite.
 Rapidity divergences appear as $\tilde\eta\to\infty$.

 The quasi-TMD is then defined as the ratio of the quasi-beam function in \eq{quasibeamfunctiondefinition} and the square root of the quasi-soft function in \eq{quasisoftfunctiondefinition},

-The quasi-beam and soft function can both be renormalized multiplicatively, and we included one renormalization factor $Z_{\rm uv}$ for both.
-The divergences that appear as $\tilde{\eta}\to\infty$ cancel between the beam and the soft function.
-Note that the dependence on $y_A$ and $y_B$ on the right-hand side is hidden in the
+Here, the limit $\tilde\eta\to\infty$ is taken at fixed but arbitrarily large $y_A$ and $y_B$, and the divergences that appear as $\tilde{\eta}\to\infty$ cancel between the beam and the soft function.
+Since the quasi-beam and soft function can both be renormalized multiplicatively, we included one renormalization factor $Z_{\rm uv}$ for both.
+This renormalization factor only depends on the cusp of the Wilson lines, which can be expressed in terms of $y_A-y_B$.
+More notably, the renormalization does not depend on $\tilde{\eta}$ as this parameter only contains long-distance physics, and it is also insensitive to the parton momentum as is always the case for quasi parton distributions.
+Finally, note that the dependence on $y_A$ and $y_B$ on the right-hand side is hidden in the

-on the left-hand side\footnote{This would seem to diverge as $y_A \to \infty$ and $y_B \to -\infty$, but is not the case when expressing $\tilde P^z$ in terms of the momentum $P^+$ for the physical TMD using \eq{yptilde}.}.
+on the left-hand side.
+This would seem to diverge as $y_A \to \infty$ and $y_B \to -\infty$ for fixed $y_n$, but this divergence can be shown to be spurious by expressing $\tilde P^z$ in terms of the momentum $P^+$ for the physical TMD using \eq{yptilde} given below.

 The quasi-TMD in \eq{qTMD_def} can be matched perturbatively onto the physical (Collins scheme) TMD,

 where $C(x\tilde{P}^z,\mu)$ is a perturbative matching factor.
 This matching was proven in ref.~\cite{Ebert:2022fmh} in two steps: First the quasi-TMD was related to a so-called large rapidity (LR) scheme TMD, which is then subsequently related to the physical (Collins scheme) TMD.
 The LR scheme can be viewed as an intermediate scheme between the quasi-TMD and the Collins-TMD, and is defined as the Collins scheme but with the order of the $y_B\to-\infty$ and $\epsilon\to0$ limits reversed: